Best Weighted Blankets for Hot Sleepers

 Machine Wash and Dry Cover Only

-Some weighted blankets cannot wash the inner blanket in a machine, but the duvet or cover can easily be washed and dried in a machine at home.
+Some blankets with added weight cannot wash the inner layer in a machine, but the duvet or cover can easily be washed and dried in a machine at home.

 Machine Wash, Air Dry Blanket

-Some weighted blankets allow the inner blanket itself to be machine washed (often on a cold, gentle cycle).
+Some multi-layered blankets allow the inner layer itself to be machine washed (often on a cold, gentle cycle).
 However, some blankets cannot withstand the harsh drying of a machine and must be air-dried, instead.

 Machine Wash and Dry Blanket

-Finally, some weighted blankets are able to be both machine-washed and machine-dried.
-And in that case, that goes for both the cover and the inner weighted blanket itself.
+Finally, some blankets with added weight are able to be both machine-washed and machine-dried.
+And in that case, that goes for both the cover and the inner layer itself.
 These styles of blankets typically will include washing instructions so that the blanket can be properly cleaned without ruining it.

 What Size Weighted Blanket Should I Get?